What Is a Yo Yo Quilt?

 Individual yo-yos are typically hand sewn side by side into rows when they are used to make a quilt, but they also work nicely for 3-dimensional appliqué embellishments.

-Yo-yo quilts were popular in the 1930s and 1940s, and we see lots of lovely examples sewn with fabrics from those eras.
+Yo-yo quilts were popular in the 1930s and 1940s, and there are many lovely examples sewn with fabrics from those eras.
 Some were structured, with the rosettes arranged to form a pattern, but many of the examples are scrap quilts.

-- Some yo-yos are connected with a short seam, but others are sewn together more closely to fill gaps, making the circles appear puffed-up, like the quilt shown on page 3.
+- Some yo-yos are connected with a short seam, but others are sewn together more closely to fill gaps, making the circles appear puffed-up.

 - Yo-yos are sometimes attached to a large piece of fabric, which can then be treated just like any other quilt top.
 The layers of that type of quilt are usually tied, not quilted.

 How to Make Yo-Yos

 Decide how large you want your yo-yos to be and make a circular template twice that size plus about 1/2".
 Plastic or cardboard templates work just fine as do round jar lids.
 Several companies, like Martha Stewart, produce special cutters to help you create fabric circles of different sizes.

 - Place the circle template on the right side of your fabric and trace around it lightly with a pencil or chalk marker.
 Leave about 1/2" between circles.